gajula-abhiram/rail/qrail-ops/DEPLOYMENT_VERCEL.md

 1. Ensure all dependencies are correctly listed in `package.json`
 2. Check that the build command runs successfully locally with `npm run build`
 3. Verify the `vercel.json` configuration is correct
+4. Make sure you're using the `vercel-build` script which is optimized for serverless deployment

 For additional help, refer to the [Vercel documentation](https://vercel.com/docs).